Interacting with people from other instances

 @, while the other uses

-When opening a remote profile like that, Plume will fetch articles this person already published.
+When opening a remote profile like that, Plume will fetch articles this person has already published.
 However, it can take some time, so try to refresh the page a few times if no articles appears on the first try.
 Also note that old articles are not yet fetched when viewing a remote blog for the first time (this issue will probably be fixed sooner or later, see #542 for updates).

 Start to federate